Proastiakos: Patras Suburban Railway

-Due to upgrade works on the Athens - Patras line, the section between Agios Vasileios and Rion has been closed, so trains now terminate at Rion Station.
+Due to upgrade works on the Athens - Patras line, the section between Agios Vasileios and Rio has been closed, so trains now terminate at Rio station.
 However, a bus replacement service from Kastellokampos serves both Aktaion and Agios Vasileios.
+Plans also have been proposed to bring the section underground in central Patras.

-The following table lists the routes and the stations for the Proastiakos line of Patras is:
+The following table lists the routes and the stations for Patras Suburban services are:

-On February 29, 2020 passenger services began on the second route, extending from Agios Andreas all the way to Kato Achaia.
+On February 29, 2020, passenger services began on the second route, extending from Agios Andreas all the way to Kato Achaia.
 The extension runs on part of the old single meter-gauge Patras-Pyrgos line.

 In the early phase of operation, trains run from Kato Achaia to Patras Central Station.
 They will be departing from Patras Central Station every 2 hours from 6:37 to 14:37 and then from Kato Achaia Station every 2 hours from 7:41 to 15:41.

 For the first three days of operation (29/02-02/03) the early morning services of 6:37 and 7:41 will not be run, although a back and forth journey at 16:37 to Kato Achaia and at 17:41 to Patras Central Station is going to be run.
 This special schedule is organised in order to help visitors move around the city and its suburbs during the Patras Carnival going on that weekend.

 Although regular passenger service will not see trains running in the evening, it is expected that from May onwards, when the tourist and summer season begins, trains will run hourly back and forth in order to accommodate the increased passenger flows towards the popular summer spots in Western Achaia.

 The extension is 22 km long and has 11 stops.
 These are: